History behind Arbitration

 Power of a Judicial Authority to refer to

-agreement; there is a dispute falling within the
+is an arbitration agreement; there is a dispute falling within the scope of

 A Court may refuse to stay the suit/action in